 Wanting to learn more about this new discipline and its increasing popularity, we met with people analytics thought leader Lisa Donchak, of the Wharton School.

-Enriching the Decision-making Process
+Enriching the decision-making process

 According to Donchak, managing people at work has traditionally been a subjective process.
-"A lot of times, decisions that affect hiring, retention, attrition are made with a gut feeling.
+"A lot of times, decisions that affect hiring, employee retention, and attrition are made with a gut feeling.
 Those gut instincts aren't something to be discarded, but people analytics is able to provide an additional, objective way of looking at the whole process," she explained.

-For example: a hiring manager may instinctively feel that an applicant would be a good cultural fit.
+For example, a hiring manager may instinctively feel that an applicant would be a good cultural fit.
 People analytics and its research-based approach can provide that manager with additional information to help guide hiring decisions toward the most effective outcome.

 In some ways, this new development is similar to that of marketing, which evolved from a gut-focused endeavor where marketers guessed what consumers wanted to a more effective data-driven model.

-Fears and Misconceptions
+Fears and misconceptions

 As an emerging field, people analytics has its share of naysayers.
 Donchak explained that some resist implementing a data-driven management approach due to fears about the robotic side taking over the process completely.